 In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

-To be quite frank with you, I’ve read several hundred network marketing books during the past 14 years and one book really stands out above all others.
+To be quite frank with you, I’ve read several hundred network marketing books during the past 16-years and one book really stands out above all others.

-This book is the ONLY network marketing book that I know of that really helps people formulate their own marketing plan, their own unique selling proposition, and custom business building strategy.
+This book is the ONLY network marketing book that I know of that helps people formulate their own marketing plan, their own unique selling proposition, and their own custom business building strategy.
 It’s unlike all other network marketing books I’ve read.

 There is so much wisdom in this book.
-It offers more than 100 free or low cost strategies to build your network marketing business and take it to the next level.
-I truly believe that any new or experienced or network marketer could read the book and know exactly what they need to do.
+It offers more than 100 free or low-cost strategies to build your network marketing business and take it to the next level.
+I truly believe that any new or experienced or network marketer could read the book and know exactly what they need to do to build a successful business.

 About the Book

-The book was first published in 2007.
+The # 1 MLM book was first published in 2007.
 It is published by Warm Snow Publishers.
 The book has 271 pages.
 It retails for $16.95.
 It’s available anywhere books are sold.
 It’s authored by Jay Conrad Levinson, James Dillehay, and Marcella Vonn Harting.

 What I want to do in the rest of this post is share FIFTY of my favorite quotes from Guerrilla Multi-Level Marketing.
 Each quote is in bold and italics.
 After each quote I offer my own thoughts.
 Let’s get started.